aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Analysis
 ~~~~~~~~

-Once the tracks have been identified the tracks are filtered using a length criteria and shorter tracks discarded.
+Once the tracks have been identified any tracks containing frame gaps are split into sub-tracks with contiguous frames.
+Diffusion analysis with variable frame gaps is not supported.
+The tracks are then filtered using a length criteria and shorter tracks discarded.
 Optionally the tracks can be truncated to the minimum length which ensures even sampling of particles with different track lengths.
 The plugin computes the mean-squared distance of each point from the origin.
 Optionally the plugin computes the mean-squared distance of each point from every other point in the track.
 These internal distances increase the number of points in the analysis.
 Therefore if the track is not truncated the number of internal distances at a given time separation is proportional to the track length.
 To prevent bias in the data towards the longer tracks the average distance for each time separation is computed per track and these are used in the population statistics.
 Thus each track contributes only once to the mean-displacement for a set time separation.

 The mean-squared distance (MSD) per molecule is calculated using two methods.
 The ``all-vs-all`` method uses the sum of squared distances divided by the sum of time separation between points.
 The value includes the all-vs-all internal distances (if selected).
 The ``adjacent`` method uses the average of the squared distances between adjacent frames divided by the time delta (:math:`\Delta t`) between frames.
 The MSD values are expressed in |micro|\ m\ :sup:`2`/second and can be saved to file or shown in a histogram.